 Non-profit day care centers are eligible for federal, state and private grants.
 These are not usually available to for-profit schools and help substantially to enable centers to purchase more educational materials and to train their staff, thereby attracting more qualified personnel.
 The funding can also be used to maintain and upgrade the school facilities.
 Because of the extra funding, non-profit schools are able to reach out to underprivileged families and provide them with child care that they would otherwise not be able to afford.

-Day care centers operated by or affiliated with churches are automatically afforded non-profit status and do not have to apply to the IRS.
+Regardless of the arrangement, church schools are typically not for profit.
 They are usually located on or adjacent to the church property and are administered by the church board of trustees.
 They can receive funding from the church itself as well as federal and state grants and private organizations and congregants.
 Church day care centers provide a faith-based education curriculum, and children's school fees may be determined on a case-by-case basis.

 Profit Day Care Centers